 Trooper Weaver responded to a 911 call of an individual running around a trailer park threatening to stab people.
 After failing to respond to verbal commands to drop a knife, Anthony Gallo was fatally shot.
 A jury trial was held the week of May 20, 2024 resulting in a Plaintiff's verdict.
 The jury awarded \$3 million in damages to the decedent; \$7 million in damages to the survivor; and \$11 million in punitive damages against Weaver - for a total of \$21 million.
 An award for attorney's fees and costs is still pending.
-A post-trial motion is currently pending before the district court with the potential for an appeal to be filed following the disposition of the post-trial motion.
+This case is currently on appeal to the Third Circuit and the parties have filed cross-appeals.